 From below, we might not learn the cause and effect equation that explains why our spouse makes such a great friend, but a lousy lover.
 Perhaps their clingy neediness (or our own) still resists a rational explanation.
 But… we might glimpse the depth of their desire.
 Or their pain.
 Or their dilemma.
 Or our own.
 This might not solve a problem directly, but it deepens our experience, which can have an unexpected impact, and can change everything.

 Years ago I went to a couples counselling session with my partner.
-It was through my partner’s health benefits plan; half hour sessions, with a problem-solving focused.
+It was through my partner’s health benefits plan; half hour sessions, brisk, with a problem-solving focus.
 At the time I was quite withdrawn in the relationship.
-I felt hopeless.
+Like many of my clients today, I felt hopeless.
 Frustrated.
 Resentful.

 We found the office building; large, concrete and glass; we paid for parking, entered the building, took the elevator up in silence.
 The receptionist had us wait for a few minutes, then we entered the tiny office and met a smartly dressed woman who wanted to know the problem.
 My partner spoke in her soft prepared voice and I recall saying very little.